adityakamath/optical_flow_ros/README.md

 * Secret sauce: the library has a lot of proprietary information which cannot be explained.
 The manufacturer is apparently very guarded about this information, and the only people who seem to have this information have had to sign an NDA.
 This includes stuff like the scaling factor to convert from pixel values to distances as well as functionality such as turning the LEDs on and off.

 * Off-centered: The sensor breakout from Pimoroni is not centered on the breakout board.
 Even if this offset is corrected, the aperture of the sensor itself is not centered on the sensor package.
 Fortunately, Pimoroni has provided [a mechanical drawing](https://cdn.shopify.com/s/files/1/0174/1800/files/39b9173de8970896f2eaa114ef5738eb993a06cc.png?v=1621246728) of the sensor breakout.

+## Additional Notes

+* The orientation is calculated based on the direction of motion, which can be tuned using the `rotation_scale` parameter
+* The node publishes diagnostic messages about sensor health to the `/diagnostics` topic
+* All coordinate frames follow the ROS right-hand coordinate system convention (x forward, y left, z up) according to [ROS REP 103](https://www.ros.org/reps/rep-0103.html)